epfl-ada/ada-2024-project-dondata2025/docs/index.md

 # Is there a movie genre that has a stronger influence on names ?
+Does an adventurous film, where the hero embodies all the traits we aspire to—bravery, charisma, and triumph—leave a stronger mark than a heart-wrenching drama?
+Or is it the tension and excitement of a thriller that makes a name stick in our minds?

+In this part, we set out to explore which movie genres resonate the most, in other words, whether certain movie genres have a stronger influence on baby names than others.
+To measure this, we used the difference-mean metric—a score that represents the gap between a name’s real trend curve after a movie’s release and its predicted curve if the movie had never existed.
+Simply put, the higher the score, the greater the movie’s impact on that name.

 {% include top_10_influenced_genres.html %}

+**Description**

 {% include treemap_top3_by_genre.html %}

+**Description**

 # Are women names more influenced than men's ?